Volatile oil casts doubt on ECB's future inflation gauge

-LONDON The credibility of one of the European Central Bank's favorite inflation gauges has come into question after a bout of volatility triggered by wild swings in the oil price.
+LONDON, Sept 4 The credibility of one of the European Central Bank's favourite inflation gauges has come into question after a bout of volatility triggered by wild swings in the oil price.

 It should also strip out near-term fluctuations in, for example, commodity prices.